CozyPlantlady/Lairhaven/README.md

 What are some of the actions or operations they are likely to perform?
-- Customer care (online) to make the contract
 - Styling of location
 - Moving in (secretly, with ninjas)
 - Customer care (24/7, because evil never sleeps)

 ### User Stories:
-- As a customer, I need to be able to easily see what website offers
+- As a user, I need to be able to easily see what website offers
-- As a customer, I need to be able to contact the company
+- As a user, I need to be able to contact the company
-- As a customer, I want to know more about the company
+- As a user, I want to know more about the company
-- As a customer, I need the company to be reachable
+- As a user, I need the company to be reachable

 ## Design Choices
-- At the halfway of the project it was changed from three pages to have all the information in one page.
-This made it more mobile friendly.
-Also because of this I have added JavaScript code to make navigation bar visible when scrolling, even though it wasn't part of project 1 requirements.
+- Colors are chosen to be calm and harmonic.
+- Header is dark and menacing, to get the attention of villains (even if company is neutral)

 ### My personal goals
 - To make writing commit messages a habit